nico13355/nico13355/README.md

 🎓 Master of Geographic Information Systems (MGIS) student at Penn State World Campus

-🌎 Environmental Resource Management graduate with a passion for applying GIS, remote sensing, and spatial analysis to solve environmental and planning challenges.
+🌎 Bachelor in Environmental Resource Management with a passion for applying GIS, remote sensing, and spatial analysis to solve environmental and planning challenges.

+    Minors: Environmental Engineering + Watersheds & Resources

 ---